vplesko/OrbLang/docs/references/reference_orb_operators_nonunary.md

 Performs iteratively from left to right.
 The first iteration performs its calculation on the leftmost operand and the one on the right-hand side of it and returns the result.
 Each following iteration performs its calculation on the value returned by the previous iteration and the next right-hand side operand, until all operands are used.
 Returns the value returned by the last iteration.

-On each iteration, attempts to implicitly casts the right-hand side operand to the type of the left-hand side operand.
+On each iteration, attempts to implicitly cast the right-hand side operand to the type of the left-hand side operand.
 If that is not allowed, implicitly casts the left-hand side operand to the type of the right-hand side operand.

 If `op` is `/` and the right-hand side operand is an evaluated value, it must not be equal to zero.
 If the right-hand side operand is a compiled value equal to zero, the compiled program will have undefined behaviour.